I want to wake up one morning and have my life

 In those two paragraphs, Mrs. Warren provided me a metaphorical slap to the face.

-“joining the ranks of the ruined.”
+A few pages later, she talked about “joining the ranks of the ruined.”
 As she leads small groups interested in giving back, she says that she asks each person to become members of the “Seriously Disturbed, Gloriously Ruined Club.”

-“they are no longer content to live with the focus of their lives being on their world – themselves, their problems, their family, their career.
+When these groups of people finally get it, she wrote, “they are no longer content to live with the focus of their lives being on their world – themselves, their problems, their family, their career.
 Their eyes have been opened to new realities.
 They have seen how the suffering world lives, and it is not real.
 They cannot ignore the suffering or pretend it doesn’t exist.
 They are compelled to do something about it.”

 LOVE IT!
 LOVE IT!
 LOVE IT!